avaapm/HateEnsemble/README.md

-# Named entity recognition in Turkish: A comparative study with detailed error analysis
+# Ensemble Learning for Hate Speech Detection

 ## Overview
-This repository will be contain the official implementation of "Hatred of Crowds: Ensemble Learning for Hate Speech Detection" paper.
+This repository will be contain the official implementation of "Ensemble Learning for Hate Speech Detection" paper.

 ## Disclaimer